A Hacker Stole My Life. And I Got It Back.

 “I believed there was nothing to worry about,” reflected Koppelmans five years later.
 “We had three backup servers, so I was convinced our projects were safe.
 We just unplugged all our devices and went home since we couldn’t work anymore that day.
 I thought we would lose just a single day recovering the files.
 And that would be it.”
 Soon, it turned out it wouldn’t.

 The backup servers were empty too.
 And so were the workstations, SD cards and external hard drives.
 “That was when things got serious.
 But still, there was one thing that could save us: data recovery,” explains Koppelmans.
-He ordered a recovery service and was told he could get 80% of his data back.
+He ordered a recovery service and was told he can get 80% of his data back.

 Although he knew this damage would already be costly, the news gave him hope – until he learned it was 80% of each file.
 “There were stripes over every single photo, video and advertisement.
 All of the recovered data was corrupted.
-We just got a pile of millions and millions of damaged files.
+We just got a pile of millions and millions damaged files.
 Then I knew this was a total loss and we were in trouble,” says Koppelmans.

-Even if you think you’re safe, you might be sorry.
+Even if you think you’re safe, you might be sorry

 Xander Koppelmans founded his company in 1991, with just two people in the team.
 “I wanted to turn my hobby into my profession and do the things I love.
 I was living my dream,” says the entrepreneur.

 And the business was growing successfully.
 “We didn’t even have to advertise our work.
 All we did was work hard and build great relationships with our clients.
 When the attack came, we had ninety projects running, around four hundred active client accounts, eight employees and thirty freelancers.”